raheelaahmed/rock-paper-scossors/README.md

 ## Credits:

-I have used  images from "Pexel.com, Unsplash.com and FreeImages.com".
-Images used on written pattern are from "Rania Crochet Guide".
+I've used W3Schools for choosing background colors and YouTube for learning JavaScript.

 ## Fonts and Icons:
- Google font and Font Awesome icons are used for styling the website.
+ Google font are used for styling the website.